jeffersonfr/jinject/README.md

 ## 8. dependency injection using inheritance

-Using `jinject::injection<Interface...>` the developers could inject any dependency, in any order without change the interface of the entity.
-Using this struct the developers could to change the dependencies and change the behavior of entity at compile time, in addition to not having to take care of the lifecycle of the instances.
+This example shows how to implement dependency injection using inheritance.
+With this architectural model, developers would not need to change the use case interface and would still have the option of implementing dynamic dependency injection mechanisms at compile time.

 ```
     #include <jinject/jinject.h>